 2. Avocados Help You Absorb Nutrients

-Avocados are associated with increased and optimal nutrient uptake.
+One of the most impressive nutritional benefits of avocados is that they are associated with increased and optimal nutrient uptake.
 Data from the National Health and Nutrition Examination Survey (NHANES) revealed that avocado consumption was associated with better diet quality, including significantly higher intake of fruits, vegetables, and a lower intake of added sugars.
 Those who eat avocados also had significantly higher intakes of dietary fiber, vitamins E and K, magnesium, and potassium by eating half an avocado per day.

 Research has shown that avocados can increase the absorption of lipid-soluble bioactive phytonutrients such as carotenoids.
 Adding avocado to salsa for example, enhances the absorption of lycopene and β-carotene, while adding avocado to a salad increases absorption of α-carotene, β-carotene, and lutein.
 Including avocado in your nutrition plan with other foods, increases the absorption of β-carotene and increasing the conversion of β-carotene to vitamin A 13-fold.
 Better nutrient uptake of course, will help with total body and biological function.